History of astronomy: Egypt

 The precise orientation of the Egyptian pyramids affords a lasting demonstration of the high degree of technical skill in watching the heavens attained in the 3rd millennium BC.
 It has been shown the Pyramids were aligned towards the pole star, which, because of the precession of the equinoxes, was at that time Thuban, a faint star in the constellation of Draco.
 Evaluation of the site of the temple of Amun-Re at Karnak, taking into account the change over time of the obliquity of the ecliptic, has shown that the Great Temple was aligned on the rising of the midwinter Sun.
 The length of the corridor down which sunlight would travel would have limited illumination at other times of the year.
-The Egyptians also found the position of Sirius (the dog star) who they believed was Anubis, their Jackal headed god, moving through the heavens.
+The Egyptians also found the position of Sirius (the dog star), who they believed was Anubis, their jackal-headed god, moving through the heavens.
 Its position was critical to their civilisation as when it rose heliacal in the east before sunrise it foretold the flooding of the Nile.
-It is also the origin of the phrase 'dog days of summer' from.
+It is also the origin of the phrase "dog days of summer".

 Astronomy played a considerable part in religious matters for fixing the dates of festivals and determining the hours of the night.
-The titles of several temple books are preserved recording the movements and phases of the Sun, Moon and stars.
+The titles of several temple books are preserved recording the movements and phases of the Sun, Moon, and stars.
 The rising of Sirius (Egyptian: Sopdet, Greek: Sothis) at the beginning of the inundation was a particularly important point to fix in the yearly calendar.

 Writing in the Roman era, Clement of Alexandria gives some idea of the importance of astronomical observations to the sacred rites: